wso2/docs-mi/en/docs/reference/connectors/snowflake-connector/snowflake-connector-example.md

 To deploy and run the project, please refer to the [build and run]({{base_path}}/develop/deploy-artifacts/#build-and-run) guide.

-You can further refer the application deployed through the CLI tool.
+You can further refer to the application deployed through the CLI tool.
 See the instructions on [managing integrations from the CLI]({{base_path}}/observe-and-manage/managing-integrations-with-micli).

 ### Test the resources